nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Remove an anime from the currently selected watchlist

 Format: `remove -d <ANIME_ID_IN_WATCHLIST>`
-* The index used has to be the anime ID in the watchlist, and not the general anime ID
+> :bulb: The index used has to be the anime ID in the watchlist, and not the general anime ID
 <br/>

 Example of usage: 'remove -d 1'